LoginRadius/engineering-portal/content/blog/handling-cheapest-fuel-data/index.md

 author: "Samriddhi Mishra"
 coverImage: "a.png"
 tags: ["Data", "BigData", "Hadoop"]
 description: "You can have data without information, but you cannot have information without data.
-A large amount of data generated per data, the issues in handling.
-How big companies manage and analyze a huge amount of data?"
+Huge data is generated per day.
+What are the issues in handling it?
+How big companies manage and analyze it?"
 ---